Reviews You Can Rely On

 Our Verdict

 The Chaco Z/1 Classic is an undeniably popular sandal, and for good reason.
 It's stylish, comfortable, and provides a very supportive platform that is great for a variety of activities.
 The Z/1 Classic features a high arch and the stiffest sole material found in the Chaco family.
 Our testers agree that the webbing and contoured footbed of the Z/1 Classic is ergonomic and comfortable enough for long days on the trail.
 With a bomber reputation and plenty of traction and support, hikers looking for all-around performance and excellent durability can't go wrong with this sandal.
-To see how the Z/1 stacked up against the competition, check out our review of the best men's sandals.
+To see how the Z/1 stacked up against the competition, check out our review of men's sandals.

 REASONS TO BUY